ST-News Disk Mag

 ST-News meets The Exceptions.
 The close relationship between the mag and TEX was central to both.

 The disk mag's involvement with the scene culminated in the ST-News International Christmas Coding Convention (STNICCC), held in December 1990 in Oss, Netherlands.
-Organized by the ST-News staff, the convention brought together nearly every major European ST coding crew, including The Lost Boys (TLB), The CareBears (TCB), and The Overlanders.
-It facilitated the release of monumental megademos such as European Demos and Syntax Terror, and remains a legendary moment in the history of digital subcultures.
-[1]
+Organized by the ST-News staff, the convention brought together nearly every major European ST coding crew, including The Lost Boys (TLB) and The Exceptions (TEX).
+It facilitated the release of monumental megademos and remains a legendary moment in the history of digital subcultures.

 The kind of legendary gathering that ST-News both documented and inspired.